bazel-contrib/SIG-rules-authors/go-tutorial.md

 Again the `gazelle:prefix` is critical.
 If the value after the code "prefix:" is not named correctly gazelle does not update BUILD.bazel file correctly.
-This value contains the import path that corresponds to your repository, and drives dependency management.
+This value contains the import path that corresponds to your repository and drives dependency management.
 If you include the incorrect value gazelle will think that a dependency inside of the Go code lives outside of the repository.